Runbook

 Validating Schema Changes Against Baseline Metadata

-Symptom Identification & Root Cause Analysis
+Symptom Identification & Production Thresholds

 plan_hash mismatch!= baselineBlock merge; trigger manual review